lihuicham/nus-orbital-project-2022/README.md

 ### Structure of Data
 - db/users/{userId}/habits/{habitName}/days/{dayId} in Firestore database
 - userId (string) is the randomly generated user.uid where user is the currently logged in user
-- habitName (string) is name of each habit, as shown in Tiles.
+- habitName (string) is name of each habit, as shown in Habits (Home page).
 Eg. READ, EXERCISE, WATER and etc
 - Collection: users, habits, days ; Document: userId, habitName, dayId
 - Each userId document field: birthday, exerciseGoal, favQuote, id, sleepGoal, studyGoal, username, waterGoal
 - Each dayId document field: date, id, name, unit, value